White Chicks: Release

 White Chicks was theatrically released in the United States on June 23, 2004.
-Columbia TriStar Home Entertainment released the DVD in the United States on October 26, 2004 later it was also in UMD on November 29 2005.
+Columbia TriStar Home Entertainment released on DVD in the United States on October 26, 2004, and also on UMD on November 29, 2005.

 Reception

 Box office

 The film grossed $19.7 million in its opening weekend, taking the #2 spot.
 It finished with $70.8 million at the box office in the United States, and $42.3 million in other territories, for a worldwide total of $113.1 million, against a budget of $37 million.
 The film was released in the United Kingdom on October 15, 2004, and opened at #2, behind Shark Tale.

 Critical response

 The film was "largely panned" by critics upon release.
-On Rotten Tomatoes, the film has an approval rating of 15% based on 126 reviews and an average rating of 3.9/10, with the site's consensus stating that the film is a "scattershot comedy that's silly and obvious."
-On Metacritic, the film has a score of 41 out of 100 based on 31 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 In his negative review, Dave Kehr of New York Times stated that "Most movies require some suspension of disbelief.
 But White Chicks... requires something more radical than that.
 A full frontal lobotomy might be a good place to start."
 Film critic Richard Roeper put the film at #1 on his list of the worst films of 2004, amongst claims of unconvincing prosthetics and racism.
 Roger Ebert of the Chicago Sun-Times gave the film 1 and 1/2 stars out of four and said "Here is a film so dreary and conventional that it took an act of the will to keep me in the theater."
 He subsequently named the film the seventh worst film of 2004.
 Owen Gleiberman from Entertainment Weekly said "A tawdry excuse for a movie, but it has a handful of shameless giggles", and rated the film "C+".

 David Rooney of Variety gave a positive review, and stated that the film "scores more hits than misses."
 USA Today's Mike Clark rated it 3/4, and said "As with every other genre, there's a right way and a wrong way to handle dude-lawman comedies.
 Chicks does it right a lot of the time."

 White Chicks was nominated for five Razzies, including Worst Picture, Worst Actress for the Wayans brothers in drag, Worst Director, Worst Screenplay and Worst Screen Couple.
 It lost in all categories to Catwoman and Fahrenheit 9/11.
 At the 2004 Stinkers Bad Movie Awards, the film received nominations for Worst Picture, Worst Director (Keenan Ivory Wayans), Most Painfully Unfunny Comedy, Worst On-Screen Couple (Shawn and Marlon Wayans), and Least "Special" Special Effects.
 Its only win was for Most Painfully Unfunny Comedy.